rbowen/presentations/plan_to_fork/slides.md

   story-telling, which isn't going to get any better when you're the only one telling them
 * Tell better stories about why your vision for the software is the right one.
-Stories are about people, not about cool technology
+Stories are about people, not about cool technology.
+  Remember that the community does not care about your customers or your product schedule.
+They care about solving problems for all users.

 ---